-For the purposes of these financial statements, imprests and advances to authorised public officers and/or institutions which were not surrendered or accounted for at the end of the financial year is treated as receivables.
+For the purposes of these financial statements, imprests and advances to authorised public officers and/or institutions which were not surrendered or accounted for at the end of the financial year are treated as receivables.
 This is in recognition of the government practice where the imprest payments are recognized as payments when fully accounted for by the imprest or AIE holders.
-This is an enhancement to the cash accounting policy.
-Other accounts receivables are disclosed in the financial statements.
+This is an